 Mountain Swim Series reserves the right to cancel any event due to unsafe weather conditions, unsanitary water conditions, or other reasons.
 The safety of the participants, volunteers and spectators is of utmost importance to us.
-Prolonged or heavy rainfall before or on the day of the race will likely lead to a cancellation as there may be trash, untreated storm water runoff, and sewage overflows entering the water rendering it unswimmable for several days.
+Prolonged or heavy rainfall before or on the day of the race will likely lead to a cancellation as there may be trash, untreated storm water runoff, and sewage overflows entering the water rendering it unsafe to swim in for several days.
+Weather, such as strong winds and/or lightning may also delay or cancel a swim for safety reasons.

 Mountain Swim Series does not provide refunds for swim event cancellation or entry withdrawals.
-Our fees cover police services, mandatory insurance and permit fees, web services, data base maintenance, advertising, printing and mailing, swim caps, awards, professional water safety services required by the permit process, timing services, equipment rental, communications and sound system services, volunteer tee shirts, and race day operations.
-To put it quite simply, the bills must be paid even if the race isn't held.
+Our fees cover police services, mandatory insurance and permit fees, professional safety support services, web services, data base maintenance, advertising, printing and mailing, swim caps, awards, timing services, equipment rental, communications and sound system services, and race day operations.
+To put on a swim requires a significant amount of up-front nonreimbursible expenses.
 Trust us – we want to hold an event and will do everything in our power to hold an event.

 Under no circumstances may you sell, trade or allow someone else to take your entry.
 Such substitutions jeopardize our insurance and our ability to secure the permits necessary to produce future events.